ember-template-lint/ember-template-lint-plugin-prettier/README.md

 The recommended set will apply [these rules](https://github.com/ember-template-lint/ember-template-lint-plugin-prettier/blob/v1.1.0-beta.0/lib/config/recommended.js).

-## Warnings

-#### General

-Handlebars support is still experimental in Prettier!
-So, between Prettier upgrades, you'll probably find out that your code is formatted in a slightly different way.
-Also, a few bug fixes are in progress.
-You can follow the work in progress [here](https://github.com/jgwhite/prettier/issues/1).

-#### Special warning: bare strings in templates

-Are you using bare strings in your templates?
-If you're unsure, you can lint your templates against [this rule](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-bare-strings.md).

-If you do so, you implicitly rely on your templates whitespaces.
-As such, you most probably want to wait before using this package.
-Indeed, whitespaces / newlines handling is still not 100% settled in Prettier.

 ## Tips

 You may want to define these two scripts in your package.json: